bmedicke/quantum_cryptography/software.md

 * to update the requirements file run `pip3 freeze > requirements.txt`
 * start the notebook with `jupyter notebook`

+While working with an activated virtual environment you should always be able to simply use `python` and `pip`

 # libraries

 * https://github.com/johnwargo/seeed-studio-relay-board